 The College Bookstore offers a book buyback as a courtesy to the students in the fall and spring semesters.
-Students may bring their textbooks in Wednesday and Thursday during the finals week of the fall or spring semester to see if each textbook is eligible for buyback.
+Students may bring their textbooks in Wednesday and Thursday during finals week of fall or spring semesters, to see if textbooks are eligible for buyback.